United States antitrust law: Structuralist approach (1930s–1970s)

-Confidence in the statist centralized economic-planning models that had been popular in the early years of the New Deal era began to wane in the mid-1930s.
-President Franklin D. Roosevelt's advisors began persuading him, at the urging of economists such as Frank Knight and Henry C. Simons, that free-market competition was the key to recovery from the Great Depression.
+In the mid-1930s, confidence began to fade in economic statism and the centralized economic planning models that had been popular in the early years of the New Deal era.
+President Franklin D. Roosevelt's advisors began persuading him that free-market competition was the key to recovery from the Great Depression, at the urging of economists such as Frank Knight and Henry C. Simons.
 Simons, in particular, argued for robust antitrust enforcement to “de-concentrate” American industries and promote competition.
-In response, Roosevelt appointed "trustbusting" lawyers like Thurman Arnold to serve in the Justice Department's Antitrust Division, which had been established in 1919.
+In response, Roosevelt appointed Thurman Arnold and other "trustbusting" lawyers to serve in the Justice Department's Antitrust Division, which had been established in 1919.

 This intellectual shift influenced American courts to abandon their acceptance of sector-wide cooperation among companies.
-Instead, American antitrust jurisprudence began following strict "structuralist" rules that focused on markets' structures and their levels of concentration.
-Judges usually gave little credence to defendant companies' attempts to justify their conduct using economic efficiencies, even when they were supported by economic data and analysis.
+Instead, American antitrust jurisprudence began following strict "structuralist" rules that focused on the structures of markets and their levels of concentration.
+Judges usually gave little credence to defendant companies' attempts to justify their conduct using economic efficiencies, even when economic data and analysis supported them.
 In its 1940 decision United States v.
 Socony-Vacuum Oil Co., the Supreme Court refused to apply the rule of reason to an agreement between oil refiners to buy up surplus gasoline from independent refining companies.
 It ruled that price-fixing agreements between competing companies were illegal per se under section 1 of the Sherman Act and would be treated as crimes even if the companies claimed to be merely recreating past government planning schemes.
 The Court began applying per se illegality to other business practices such as tying, group boycotts, market allocation agreements, exclusive territory agreements for sales, and vertical restraints limiting retailers to geographic areas.
 Courts also became more willing to find that dominant companies' business practices constituted illegal monopolization under section 2 of the Sherman Act.

 American courts were even stricter when hearing merger challenges under the Clayton Act during this era, due in part to Congress's passage of the Celler-Kefauver Act of 1950, which banned consolidation of companies' stock or assets even in situations that did not produce market dominance.
 For example, in its 1962 decision Brown Shoe Co. v.
 United States, the Supreme Court ruled that a proposed merger was illegal even though the resulting company would have controlled only five percent of the relevant market.
-In a now-famous line from his dissent in the 1966 decision United States v.
-Von's Grocery Co., Supreme Court justice Potter Stewart remarked: "The sole consistency that I can find [in U.S. merger law] is that in litigation under [the Clayton Act], the Government always wins."
+In a now-famous line from his dissent in the Supreme Court’s 1966 decision United States v.
+Von's Grocery Co., Justice Potter Stewart remarked: "The sole consistency that I can find [in U.S. merger law] is that in litigation under [the Clayton Act], the Government always wins."